Note: Any of the three typical Shopify versions (Basic Shopify, Shopify, Advanced Shopify) can be connected with a Megaventory account.

 If for any reason, the setup does not finish successfully, the user may address the problem as diagnosed from the logs, refresh the page of the list of stores and click the Synchronization link to start over.

-After the sync ends and if the user has checked ‘Shopify Orders synced as Verified’, the Inventory Location of Megaventory that will receive Shopify orders by default has to be selected.
+After the sync ends and if the user has checked ‘Shopify Orders synced as Approved’, the Inventory Location of Megaventory that will receive Shopify orders by default has to be selected.
 If at any point the user visits the page to Edit the store details, they can change the default Inventory Location.

 Note that, since Megaventory supports multiple Inventory Locations, product quantities can be later distributed between Inventory Locations from the Megaventory software; inventory information will always be synced to the Shopify software in any case.